brndnmtthws/hodlermanifesto/index.md

 ## Rule 5: A True HODLer Buys Goods and Services With Their Coin

-If you decide to spend your coins, find vendors who accept your coins directly rather than using fiat-based bridges (such as prepaid Visa cards).
+Should you decide to spend your coins, find vendors who accept your coins directly rather than selling or using fiat-based bridges (such as prepaid Visa cards).
 By spending your coins, you fuel the ecosystem of fellow HODLers.
 Do not become a spendthrift either, or you will soon find yourself without coin.

 ## Rule 6: A True HODLer Spreads the Good Word